Denne tråd blev arkiveret. Stil et nyt spørgsmål, hvis du har brug for hjælp.

 Scroll down to prefs.js and open it in a text editor (note: you can't save changes while Firefox is running, but you can exit Firefox if you find something you need to edit out)

 To test the extension possibility, could you try some of the problem sites in Firefox's Safe Mode?
 That's a standard diagnostic tool to bypass interference by extensions (and some custom settings).
-More info: Troubleshoot Firefox issues using Safe Mode.
+More info: Diagnose Firefox issues using Troubleshoot Mode.

 You can restart Firefox in Safe Mode using